-When an individual is involved in any type of family law proceedings including divorce, they need to have the mental capacity to be able to participate within the proceedings and if legally represented they need to give their solicitor clear instructions on how they would like to progress their case.
-This is known as litigation capacity.
+An individual needs to have what is known as litigation capacity when involved in any type of family law proceedings including divorce.
+This means that they need to have the mental capacity to engage in the proceedings as well as be able to give their solicitor clear instructions if they are legally represented.

 At Consilia Legal, our Director and Family Solicitor, Laura Clapton is highly experienced in dealing with matrimonial cases where an individual lacks capacity.
 If you would like to have a confidential discussion surrounding this issue please contact Laura on 0113 322 922 or email@example.com